Fall Equinox 2025: When Is the First Day of Fall?

 What time is the autumn equinox?

-The exact time for your location depends on your time zone.
-Here are examples:
+The exact equinox time for your location depends on your time zone.
+Here are the autumn equinox timings for different time zones in the Northern Hemisphere in 2025:

 If you want to know exactly when the event will happen where you live, try the Sky Tonight app.
-Just open the search window in the app and type "Equinox".
-You'll see equinoxes’ dates, and times, all set for your local time.
+Just open the search window in the app and type "equinox".
+You'll see the equinoxes’ dates and times, all set for your local time.

 When does Daylight Saving Time end?

-As you can see, each time zone listed above contains the word "daylight".
+As you can see, two of the time zones listed above contain the word "daylight".
 Daylight Saving Time is when we move our clocks ahead by one hour in the summer and then back again in the fall.
 The main idea is to make better use of natural daylight.
 When we move the clocks ahead in spring, we get more daylight in the evenings, and when we move them back in fall, we get more daylight in the mornings.

 Full Moon and autumn equinox